• Skip to primary navigation

 Storage:

-The prepared hummus will keep in the fridge for up to a week.
+The prepared hummus can be kept in the fridge for up to a week.
 Make sure it's in an airtight container!

 Nutrition: